 - Automatically connect to this network (you might want to disable this for public WiFi networks

-- You also has a “network” expandable menu to either assign IP automatically or do that manually.
+- You also have a “network” expandable menu to either assign IP automatically or do that manually.
 You will also see an option to change nameservers here.
 If you want to use Google DNS servers, you can do that from here.

 - The “Proxy” expandable menu gives you options to configure proxy networks.